Welcome to Our 2025 Season

 Thursday, April 24, 2025

-Ann McKee, MD is a neurologist & neuropathologist and listed as one of Time Magazine's most influential people in 2018.
-Her career focuses on Alzheimer's disease and chronic traumatic encephalopathy (CTE), with groundbreaking work on the effects of repetitive head impacts and concussions in sports.
+Ann McKee, MD, is a neurologist & neuropathologist at the VA Boston.
+Her career focuses on Alzheimer's disease and chronic traumatic encephalopathy (CTE), She will discuss her groundbreaking work on the effects on the brain of both repetitive head impacts and concussions in sports and Alzheimer’s with Dr Carol Leary, President Emerita of Bay Path University.

 Thursday, June 26, 2025